coldkillerr/Coursera--Crash-Course-on-Python/lists.md

 When we covered for loops, we showed the example of iterating over a list.
 This lets you iterate over each element in the list, exposing the element to the for loop as a variable.
 But what if you want to access the elements in a list, along with the index of the element in question?
 You can do this using the `enumerate()` function.

 <b>The enumerate() function</b> takes a list as a parameter and returns a tuple for each element in the list.
 The first value of the tuple is the index and the second value is the element itself.

+<h1>List Comprehensions</h1>

+You can create lists from sequences using a for loop, but there’s a more streamlined way to do this: list comprehension.

+List comprehensions allow you to create a new list from a sequence or a range in a single line.

+For example, `[ x*2 for x in range(1,11) ]` is a simple list comprehension.
+This would iterate over the range 1 to 10, and multiply each element in the range by 2.
+This would result in a list of the multiples of 2, from 2 to 20.

+You can also use conditionals with list comprehensions to build even more complex and powerful statements.
+You can do this by appending an if statement to the end of the comprehension.
+For example, `[ x for x in range(1,101) if x % 10 == 0 ]` would generate a list containing all the integers divisible by 10 from 1 to 100.
+The if statement we added here evaluates each value in the range from 1 to 100 to check if it’s evenly divisible by 10.
+If it is, it gets added to the list.

+List comprehensions can be really powerful, but they can also be super complex, resulting in code that’s hard to read.
+Be careful when using them, since it might make it more difficult for someone else looking at your code to easily understand what the code is doing.